11 Actionable Tips To Avoid Archery Injuries

 Proper Archery Equipment

-Having the right equipment for your skill level and physical abilities is important to staying safe during archery.
+Having the right equipment for your skill level and physical abilities is essential to staying safe during archery.
 Using archery equipment that is too heavy or too advanced for your skill level can lead to injuries.
 To prevent equipment-related injuries, it is vital to consult a coach or professional to make sure you are using the right techniques.

 -